plasma4/RuntimeFS/README.md

 - Somewhere in the application, sync AJAX is used.
 There is sadly no simple workaround.
 (This type of request is also being phased out from browsers gradually; I've tried getting this working with `Atomics` and web workers but it sadly isn't fixable.)
 - The application isn't compiled yet, such as on a Vite GitHub download.
 - The application requests URLs from root (`/`).
 The current version has some fetch interception for this, but it's not guaranteed to work for everything (or, custom `<base>` elements might actually interfere).
 This might be fixable with `<base href="/n/FolderName">`.
-- Literal voodoo magic (one example is [Webleste](https://celeste.r58playz.dev/) breaking, although I somehow had an older version that used IndexedDB that fully worked and I lost??), greatly appreciated if anyone can figure out why.
-In some cases it may be sufficent to run [LittleExport](http://github.com/plasma4/LittleExport/) to extract necessary data.

 > [!WARNING]
 > Folders are **not sandboxed**!
 Because RuntimeFS serves files from the same origin, uploaded scripts have unrestricted access to local data (including `localStorage`, `IndexedDB`, and `OPFS`).